How to Install Strut Channel

 What is Strut Channel?

 Strut channels are metallic structural components designed for supporting, framing, and securing various building elements.
 Typically made of steel or aluminum, these channels feature a U-shaped cross-section with inward-facing lips.
 This unique design allows for the attachment of various components, such as pipes, conduits, and electrical fixtures, providing a robust and adjustable framework.
+For more information or other questions about strut channel, check out our FAQ here.

 Where is Strut Channel Used?